 What is the 30% Ruling?

-In general, specialists who meet certain criteria are entitled to many fiscal and non-fiscal advantages.
+In general, specialist expats who meet certain criteria are entitled to many fiscal and non-fiscal advantages.

-The most significant benefit is that the full Dutch taxable salary is reduced to a 70% taxable salary (i.e. 30% of agreed wage is exempt from payroll tax and personal income tax).
+The most significant benefit is that the taxable amount of a gross Dutch salary is reduced from 100% to 70%, so 30% of the wage is tax free (exempt from payroll tax and personal income tax).

 › Costs of water, gas, electricity etc (if prices in the Netherlands are higher than in the country of origin)